oracle-devrel/devo.tutorials/install-spring-boot-on-an-oracle-instance.md

 ## Install and configure Spring Boot

-Before the Spring Boot application is ready to use, you first configure the instance you created previously and then install 3 software packages, Git, OpenJDK 8, and Maven 3.6.
+Before the Spring Boot application is ready to use, you first configure the instance you created previously and then install 3 software packages: Git, OpenJDK 8, and Maven 3.6.

 ### Before you begin the Spring Boot set up